alexcojocaru/elasticsearch-maven-plugin/README.md

     > the custom logs directory to configure in Elasticsearch

 *   **pathScripts** [defaultValue=""]
-    > the custom directory containing file-based scripts, to be used in Elasticsearch
+    > the absolute path (or relative to the maven project) of the custom directory containing file-based scripts, to be used in Elasticsearch

 *   **pathInitScript** [defaultValue=""]
     > the path of the initialization script (see the [Initialization script](#initScript) section for details)